 Figures reveal Scotland's alcohol related addiction problems

-According to recent research carried out on behalf of the Priory Group, a third of people in Scotland questioned did not know the number of units the Government recommends as ‘safe’ and when advised of a safe number of units 16% of Scottish residents admitted drinking in excess of the national guidelines on a regular basis.
+According to recent research carried out on behalf of Priory Group, a third of people in Scotland questioned did not know the number of units the Government recommends as ‘safe’ and when advised of a safe number of units, 16% of Scottish residents admitted drinking in excess of the national guidelines on a regular basis.

 The consequences of excessive alcohol consumption were also starkly obvious with 65% of respondents in Scotland being adversely affected following a night’s heavy drinking.
 The most common occurrence (39%) was not being able to remember what had happened the night before.

 - 29% of people admitted to being unable to function properly at work or college the day after a drinking session

 - A third of people had had an argument with their spouse or partner fuelled by alcohol and 7% of people had actually ended a relationship

 - Almost 1 in 4 men had been injured or involved in an alcohol-fuelled fight